ckan/ckanext-viewhelpers/README.md

 ![Filters form](doc/filters_form.png)

 When creating your visualization as a CKAN's resource view, you might want to allow the user to define default forms.
-For example, she might want to create multiple bar charts on the same resource, each showing a part of the data.
+For example, a user might want to create multiple bar charts on the same resource, each showing a part of the data.

 To help you create the form allowing the user to do that, we've created the